kfahn22/L-System-Pattern-Generator/README.md

 <p align="center"><img src="assets/dragon-eight.jpg" alt="Dragon rule-set with eight curve" width="300px"></p>

 I also experimented added different spirals to the rule sets.
-This design was created by adding the archimedian spiral to the board rule set.
+This design was created by adding the Archimedes spiral to the board rule-set.

 `s = new ArchimedesSpiral(0, 0, length * 0.4, -1, 0);`